PawelRosikiewicz/SkinDiagnosticAI/README.md

     * it includes, donwloading the images fron Harvard dataverse, or Kaggle, (links are in notebooks)
     * cleaning, the images, and organizing in train/test/valid folders, with separate folders containg images from each class, named after class name
     * dividing large dataset into smaller subsets, or
-    * __Caution__ data used for de-novo cnn models, are not divided into smaller subsets, these are kept in one folder to allow keras image generators creating augmented images, while trainign the model,
+    * __Caution__ data used for de-novo cnn models, are not divided into smaller subsets, these are kept in one folder to allow keras image generators creating augmented images, while trainign the model

 </br>

 * __03. Feature extraction__